brandbci/neurostream/README.md

 ## Signal Processing

+This section summarizes the standard signal processing steps used on data from microelectrode arrays.
+For a code example, see [baseline.ipynb](./notebooks/process_nsx.ipynb).

 ### Re-referencing

 The raw data consists of voltage measurements relative to a set of reference electrodes.
 This data can still have noise that is correlated across channels, so it is often desirable to apply a common-average reference or a linear regression reference.
 See [re_reference.py](https://github.com/brandbci/brand-nsp/blob/main/nodes/re_reference/re_reference.py) in `brand-nsp` for an example of how this is done.